Athletics at the 2020 Summer Olympics – Mixed 4 × 400 metres relay

+The final was won by the team of Poland in an Olympic and European record of 3:09.87 min, followed by the Dominican Republic in second place in a national record of 3:10.21 min and the United States in third place in 3:10.22 min.

 Background

 This was the first appearance of the event, added along with mixed team events in multiple sports for the 2020 Games.
 The mixed relay was first introduced at the 2017 IAAF World Relays.
 It was added to the World Championship programme at the 2019 World Athletics Championships.

+The event used the two-round format introduced for other relay events in 2012.
+Each team consists of two men and two women.
+The team members can run in any order.